FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/troubleshoot_ui.md

 Access management issue

-A connection error message displays in the <span class="code">$CFTDIRRUNTIME/run/copsmng.out</span> file:
+A connection error message displays in the `$CFTDIRRUNTIME/run/copsmng.out` file:

 CONNECT action for SERVICE:UI resource not allowed for user: &lt;username>